Everyone is looking for instant success, but it doesn’t work that way. You build a successful life one day at a time.

 Database Architect or Analyst.
 I am fascinated by data and the stories it can tell.

 Tom Barry, CPA, believes in building a successful life one day at a time.
 He does that by leveraging technology to create a flexible schedule that allows him to be a father and husband in addition to fully committing to his career at Green Hasson Janks, where he has worked since 1997.
 Tom’s role as Managing Partner of Green Hasson Janks is a combination of entrepreneur, partner, consultant, mentor and business advisor.

-When Tom is not working, you will find him fishing, coaching and spending time with his wife and four children.
+When Tom is not working, you will find spending time with his wife and four children.
 He is also an avid fisherman.
-He has launched the firm’s concept of #BeMore, which encourages members of the firm to live their best lives, professionally and personally.
+He has launched the Firm’s concept of #BeMore, which encourages members of the firm to live their best lives, professionally and personally.

 Tom is a graduate of Villanova University where he received a Bachelor of Science Degree in Accounting.
 He has received a master’s in Business Administration from Pepperdine University.
 He is a member of the American Institute of Certified Public Accountants and the California Society of CPAs and serves on the Loyola Marymount University Accounting Advisory Board.